cathalnoonan/self-hosted-runner/README.md

   docker compose down
   ```

-## Important note about using docker
+## Important note about using docker in the self-hosted runner
 Running docker commands inside the self-hosted runner will not operate as a 'docker in docker' scenario.
 Instead, the containers that are created will use the host's docker engine to spawn the containers.